Presentation

 A collaboration between general practionners, pediatricians and researchers

-Each week, Sentinelles physicians transmit data from their patient consultations on the selected indicators via secure Internet connections.
-This site follows the current requirements in France on confidentiality in information systems.
-From these data, it is possible to estimate the weekly incidence rate for each indicator and trace the evolution in time and geography.
-To estimate the weekly or yearly national incidence rate, the mean number of cases per Sentinelles GP (standardized according to their participation and their geographical distribution) is multiplied by the total number of GPs in France and the result is divided by the French population from that year (more details in french).
+Every week, Sentinelles GPs transmit the data of their patients seen in consultation for the indicators monitored via a secure Internet connection, which complies with current French requirements on the confidentiality of information systems.
+From these data, it is possible to estimate the weekly incidence rate for each indicator, and to track its evolution over time and space.
+To estimate the national weekly or annual incidence rate, the average number of cases seen per Sentinelles GP (normalized according to their participation and geographical distribution) is multiplied by the total number of GPs in France, and the result is then divided by the French population to obtain an incidence rate (more methodological details, in French).

 Epidemiological data in real time